bitrix24/b24restdocs/api-reference/lists/fields/index.md

 # Universal List Fields: Overview of Methods

-Fields define the format and type of information that can be stored in list items: one field for the title, another for the date, and a third for a text description.
+Fields define the format and type of information that can be stored in list items: one field for the title, another for the date, and a third for the text description.
 Each field has a specified type: String, Creation Date, and HTML/Text.
 A complete list of field types is described in the `FIELDS` parameter of the [lists.field.add](./lists-field-add.md) method.
 Through field types, universal lists are integrated with the CRM and Drive modules.

 {% note warning "" %}